Info Image One

 First Login

-After registration you can now login to our Web Client.
+After registration, you can now login to our Web Client.
 The Web Client will download the encrypted secrets in the background and decrypt them with your password.

 Info Image One